Questions to Ask Before Starting a Coffee Shop

 Before you hire anyone, understand why you are hiring and what you are hiring for.
 Do you need a barista and a cook?
 Do you need an assistant coffee roaster and a barista?

 Hiring is essential, but hiring poorly can really eat into your margins and slowly ruin your business.
 Great baristas can generate more sales for your business week-over-week than you can imagine.
+Once hired, it will be important offer regular barista training.
+Barista training will help you improve your product, your customer service, reduce waste, reduce poor morale, and help your overall coffee shop grow.

 For more information, read our post, How to Hire Amazing Baristas.